Saving for Taxes if You’re Non-W2 Employed

 Saving to Pay Your Taxes

-That means that every time you get paid, via personal check, or cash, or paypal (or whatever), you need to take 22% of that income, and put it in a savings account.
-And if you want to make your life easier, you could just save 25%.
+That means that every time you get paid, via personal check, or cash, or paypal (or whatever), you need to take 21% of that income, and put it in a savings account.
+If you didn’t want to futz with odd percents, you could just save 25%.
 It’s never bad to save more than you need.

-As for where to save it, I like the online savings accounts at ING Direct because they earn more than 1% interest, but the savings account at your bank is just fine if it means you’ll start savings now instead of tomorrow or next week.
+As for where to save it, I like the online savings accounts at Capital One 360 because they earn more than 0.7% interest and it take a few days to transfer the money fro there to my regular bank account, so I’m less tempted to use the money for something other than taxes.
+However, an account at Capital One 360 does take a few days to set up, so the savings account at your bank is just fine if it means you’ll start savings now instead of next week.

-You’re dutifully putting 22% (or 25%, or whatever percent) of your income in savings each time you get a paycheck, and you’re watching the balance grow (which is exiting).
-Between now and April 15th, you just have leave the money there.
-Really, it’s your safety net.
+So by now you’re dutifully putting 21% (or 25%, or whatever percent) of your income in savings each time you get a paycheck, and watching the balance grow (which is exiting).
+Between now and April 15th, you have two choices for paying your taxes.

 Estimated Taxes and Quarterly Payments